Nigel Farage: European Parliament

-Buzek said after his meeting with Farage:

-I defend absolutely Mr Farage's right to disagree about the policy or institutions of the Union, but not to personally insult our guests in the European Parliament or the country from which they may come...
-I myself fought for free speech as the absolute cornerstone of a democratic society.
-But with freedom comes responsibility – in this case, to respect the dignity of others and of our institutions.
-I am disappointed by Mr Farage's behaviour, which sits ill with the great parliamentary tradition of his own country.
-I cannot accept this sort of behaviour in the European Parliament.
-I invited him to apologise, but he declined to do so.
-I have therefore – as an expression of the seriousness of the matter – rescinded his right to ten days' daily allowance as a Member.

-Questioned by Camilla Long of The Times, Farage described his speech: "it wasn't abusive, it was right."

-Charles, Prince of Wales was invited to speak to the European Parliament on 14 February 2008; in his speech he called for EU leadership in the battle against climate change.
+Charles, Prince of Wales was invited to speak to the European Parliament in February 2008; in his speech he called for EU leadership in the battle against climate change.
 During the standing ovation that followed, Farage was the only MEP to remain seated, and he went on to describe the Prince's advisers as "naive and foolish at best".

 In May 2009 The Observer reported a Foreign Press Association speech given by Farage in which he had said that over his ten years as a Member of the European Parliament he had received a total of £2 million of taxpayers' money in staff, travel, and other expenses.
 In response, Farage said that in future all UKIP MEPs would provide monthly expense details.

+After the speech of Herman Van Rompuy on 24 February 2010 to the European Parliament, Farage – to protests from other MEPs – addressed the former Prime Minister of Belgium and first long-term President of the European Council, saying that he had the "charisma of a damp rag" and the appearance of "a low grade bank clerk".
+Farage questioned the legitimacy of Van Rompuy's appointment, asking, "Who are you?
+I'd never heard of you, nobody in Europe had ever heard of you".
+He also said that Van Rompuy's "intention [is] to be the quiet assassin of European democracy and of the European nation states".
+Van Rompuy commented afterwards, "There was one contribution that I can only hold in contempt, but I'm not going to comment further".
+After declining to apologise for behaviour that was, in the words of the President of the European Parliament, Jerzy Buzek, "inappropriate, unparliamentary and insulting to the dignity of the House", Farage was reprimanded and had his right to ten days' allowance (expenses) "docked".
+Questioned by Camilla Long of The Times, Farage described his speech: "it wasn't abusive, it was right".

-In a second visit to Edinburgh in May 2014 Farage correctly predicted that UKIP would win a Scottish seat in the European Parliament elections.
+In a second visit to Edinburgh in May 2014, Farage correctly predicted that UKIP would win a Scottish seat in the European Parliament elections.
 Two hundred protesters heckled and booed him.
 Thirty police in two vans were needed to preserve order.

 In the European Parliament elections in 2014, Farage led UKIP to win the highest share of the vote.
 It was the first time a political party other than the Labour Party and Conservative Party had won the popular vote in a national election since the 1906 general election.
 It was also the first time a party other than the Labour and Conservatives won the largest number of seats in a national election since the December 1910 general election.